-Name Current Job title Relevant experience Louise Grantham Finance Director, REPIC Limited Established the REPIC WEEE, battery and packaging schemes Engaged with producer members Active participant of WSF and ICER, as well as EA/Defra stakeholder working groups Involved in WEEE Forum and WEEE Europe AG activities Drafted and submitted responses to all relevant producer responsibility consultations in the UK Provides support to the JTA in submitting robust WEEE Compliance Fee proposals to Government.
-Adrian Hawkes Policy Director, Valpak Director of Policy at the compliance scheme Valpak, responsible for all aspects of Valpak's policy development and liaison with relevant enforcement agencies and Governments as been involved with Valpak since 1996 and was instrumental in establishing the market based compliance system for packaging in the UK More recently has played a key role in the development and implementation of both the WEEE and battery producer responsibility regimes Regularly participates in expert working groups to advise local, national and European Government on all aspects of the operation of producer responsibility, and is a member of the UK Government's Advisory Committee on Packaging Chartered Engineer and previously to Valpak gained over 15 years industrial experience in a variety of leading manufacturing and consulting companies.
+Name Current Job title Relevant experience Name Louise Grantham Adrian Hawkes Current Job title Finance Director, REPIC Limited Policy Director, Valpak Established the REPIC WEEE, battery and packaging schemes Engaged with producer members Active participant of WSF and ICER, as well as EA/Defra stakeholder working groups Involved in WEEE Forum and WEEE Europe AG activities Drafted and submitted responses to all relevant producer responsibility consultations in the UK Provides support to the JTA in submitting robust WEEE Compliance Fee proposals to Government.
+Director of Policy at the compliance scheme Valpak, responsible for all aspects of Valpak's policy development and liaison with relevant enforcement agencies and Governments as been involved with Valpak since 1996 and was instrumental in establishing the market based compliance system for packaging in the UK More recently has played a key role in the development and implementation of both the WEEE and battery producer responsibility regimes Regularly participates in expert working groups to advise local, national and European Government on all aspects of the operation of producer responsibility, and is a member of the UK Government's Advisory Committee on Packaging Chartered Engineer and previously to Valpak gained over 15 years industrial experience in a variety of leading manufacturing and consulting companies.